mwalmsley/nam-ml/index.md

 Please reach out to the proposers if you have any questions, ideas, or feedback.

 Techniques2 is proposed by Thomas Killestein ([email](emailto:t.killestein@warwick.ac.uk), [website](https://warwick.ac.uk/fac/sci/physics/research/astro/people/thomaskillestein)).
-The organising committee is David Armstrong, Eliot Ayache, Joe Lyman, Azib Norazman, and Catarina Sampaio Alves.
+The organising committee is David Armstrong, Eliot Ayache, Joe Lyman, and Azib Norazman.

 Techniques3 is proposed by Mike Walmsley ([email](emailto:michael.walmsley@manchester.ac.uk), [website](https://walmsley.dev/)).
 The organising committee is Ashley Spindler, Anna Scaife, Chris Lintott, and Ting-Yun Cheng.